 For users:

-• Educate yourself about viruses and how they are commonly spread.
-You can unwittingly bring viruses into the network by loading a program from a source such as the Internet, online bulletin board, or e-mail attachments.
+- Educate yourself about viruses and how they are commonly spread.
+You can unwittingly bring viruses into the network by loading a program from a source such as the Internet, online bulletin board, or

 For administrators: